jimmysmits/CloudNotes/Preparation-Exam.md

 }
 ```

-Another example for local-exec is execute a script for Download Lambda dependencies, and after that, make a zip.
+Another example for `local-exec` is executing  a script for download AWS  Lambda dependencies, and after that, make a zip.

-One example for remote-exec is from the key create previously, we can configure on a deployed virtual machine
+One example for `remote-exec` is from the key create previously, we can configure on a deployed virtual machine

 ```
   provisioner "remote-exec" {